oracle/truffleruby/doc/user/polyglot.md

 ## Strings

 Ruby strings and symbols are converted to Java strings when they are passed to foreign languages, and Java strings are converted to Ruby strings when they are passed into Ruby.

 ## Threading and Interop

 Ruby is designed to be a multi-threaded language and much of the ecosystem expects threads to be available.
 This may be incompatible with other Truffle languages which do not support threading, so you can disable the creation of multiple threads with the option `--single-threaded`.
 This option is set by default unless the Ruby launcher is used, as part of the embedded configuration, described below.

 When this option is enabled, the `timeout` module will warn that the timeouts are being ignored, and signal handlers will warn that a signal has been caught but will not run the handler, as both of these features would require starting new threads.

-## Embedded configuration
+## Embedded Configuration

-When used outside of the Ruby launcher, such as from another language's launcher via the polyglot interface, embedded using the native polyglot library, or embedded in a Java application via the Graal SDK, TruffleRuby will be automatically configured to work more cooperatively within another application.
+When used outside of the Ruby launcher - such as from another language's launcher via the polyglot interface, embedded using the native polyglot library, or embedded in a Java application via the GraalVM SDK - TruffleRuby will be automatically configured to work more cooperatively within another application.
-This includes options such as not installing an interrupt signal handler, and using the IO streams from the Graal SDK.
+This includes options such as not installing an interrupt signal handler, and using the I/O streams from the Graal SDK.
 It also turns on the single-threaded mode, as described above.

 It will also warn when you explicitly do things that may not work well when embedded, such as installing your own signal handlers.

 This can be turned off even when embedded, with the `embedded` option (`--ruby.embedded=false` from another launcher, or `-Dpolyglot.ruby.embedded=false` from a normal Java application).

-It's a separate option, but in an embedded configuration you may want to set `allowNativeAccess(false)` in your `Context.Builder`, or use the experimental `--platform-native=false` option, to disable use of the NFI for internal functionality.
+It is a separate option, but in an embedded configuration you may want to set `allowNativeAccess(false)` in your `Context.Builder`, or use the experimental `--platform-native=false` option, to disable use of the NFI for internal functionality.

 Also, the experimental option `--cexts=false` can disable C extensions.

-Note that, unlike for example pure JavaScript, Ruby is more than a self-contained expression language.
-It has a large core library that includes low-level IO and system and native-memory routines which may interfere with other embedded contexts or the host system.
+Note: Unlike for example pure JavaScript, Ruby is more than a self-contained expression language.
+It has a large core library that includes low-level I/O and system and native-memory routines which may interfere with other embedded contexts or the host system.